rvarela11/silvercar-apollo/README.md

 ### About

-A locations section where a user can find their location by city name.
+A location section where a user can find their location by city name.

 ### Technologies